Bette Kane: Post-Crisis

-A short time later, Gar "Beast Boy" Logan found himself alone in Los Angeles after the team neglected to ask him back.
-Landing himself in a bit of trouble by an impostor framing him for various crimes, Gar asked former teammate Bette for help.
+A short time later, Beast Boy found himself alone in Los Angeles after the team neglected to ask him back.
+Landing himself in trouble after an impostor frames him for various crimes, Beast Boy asked former teammate Bette for help.
 Having been recently chastised for her dedication (or lack thereof) to crime-fighting by Robin (now in his adult Nightwing identity), Flamebird seized the opportunity to better herself and her reputation, becoming more level-headed and boosting her crime-fighting arsenal.
 However, the design of her outfit as an adult has similarities to that of Dick Grayson's Nightwing outfit, with a red tunic and gold V running across the chest.
-After Bette helped Gar clear his name, his cousin Matt attempted one last recruitment drive for Titans West (dubbing the ill-fated team Titans L.A.).
+After Bette helped Beast Boy clear his name, his cousin Matt attempted one last recruitment drive for Titans West, dubbing the ill-fated team Titans L.A.
 None of the recruits took the event seriously except for insane and uninvited former Titan Duela Dent, who crashed the party and was subdued by Bette.
 Around the same time, she and Beast Boy both served on an ad hoc Young Justice team, which she hoped would raise their public profiles; however, the team only lasted for one mission.
 Content to remain a hero on her own, Bette was unheard from until she was captured by a Brainiac-worshipping cult leader in Oregon and eventually rescued by Oracle's covert team of female operatives in Birds of Prey.
 She fought Doctor Light alongside the majority of heroes who had once been members of the Teen Titans.